 Commencement exercises are held annually in May for students completing an AA, AAT, AGS, AAS, and AS degrees.
 Tickets are required for all guests attending commencement exercises.
 Important graduation information will be shared via campus e-mail.
 Students must check their MAC e-mail frequently.
-Graduating students will receive a letter of invitation to participate in commencement exercises.
 Four to six weeks after the end of the term in which a student graduates, the appropriate dean's office will mail their diploma to the address provided on the Application for Graduation Candidacy.